 This course prepares practitioners to conduct inquiry in their fields of practice in order to extend learning, solve problems, and expand practice-based knowledge in the field.
 The emphasis will be on qualitative inquiry although there will be aspects of quantitative research covered.
-In the practitioner inquiry course all participants will get the opportunity to formulate a proposal and conduct a small inquiry project following the guidelines for capstone projects.
+Students will have the opportunity to formulate a proposal and conduct a small inquiry project following the guidelines for capstone projects.
 Issues of inquiry design and implementation are explored and skills in data collection (including interviews, observation, focus groups, etc.) and analysis developed.
 Participants will also gain experience in understanding and using the results of inquiry done by others as well as in connecting their inquiry and practice to the theoretical and practical bases of their fields.
-Additionally, students will be exposed to applied descriptive statistics and will be given practice in interpreting basic descriptive statistics in reports.
+Additionally, students will be exposed to applied descriptive statistics and will be given practice in interpreting basic descriptive statistics in reports